Write It Right: Documentation and authorization requirements for automotive repair dealers

 What is required in a work order?

-A work order must contain the authorized estimate for a specific job, the repairs requested by the customer, and the vehicle’s odometer reading.
+A work order must contain the authorized estimate for a specific job, the repairs requested and authorized by the customer, and the vehicle’s odometer reading.
 (BPC § 9884.7(a)(2), CCR § 3352(b))

 An automotive repair dealer engaged in mobile automotive repair must provide the customer a copy of the automotive repair dealer sign specified in CCR §§ 3351.3 and 3351.4 when providing a copy of the work order.
 (CCR §§ 3351.3, 3351.7.3(e))